taw00/dashcore-rpm/README.md

 for Fedora Linux 27.

 * EL7 is being dropped because the OS supplied libraries are simply far too dated.
-Once EL8 comes out (May-ish 2019), Dash Core builds should be available on those platforms.
+Once EL8 comes out (May-ish 2019), Dash Core builds _should_ be available on those platforms (currently EL8-beta is not building -- missing packages)
-* As for Fedora Linux 27, it's EOL (end-of-life) date is November 30th, 2018.
+* As for Fedora Linux 27, it's EOL (end-of-life) as of November 30th, 2018.
-  Generally I continue to build and test packages on dated platforms for some time, but since Dash Core 0.13.0 will be out after the EOL date and is such a significant upgrade, I will not be making builds availabe for Fedora Linux 27.

-Please move to the latest version of Fedora (as of today, that is Fedore Linux 29).
+Please move to the latest version of Fedora (as of today, that is Fedora Linux 29 though 30 is in beta).
 Fedora upgrades are easy (see available documentation in the "documentation" folder).
 RHEL/CentOS to Fedora migrations should be performed as fresh installs.

 ---